Fishing in the Maroochy River with Swan Boat Hire, Maroochydore, Sunshine Coast

 8. Charters

-Want to hand over your cash and fast track your way to big fish?
-If so a charter boats are the go.
-Whist the charter boat fleet at Mooloolaba focus on reef and game fishing there is a growing number of operators offering the option of estuary and hinterland fishing.
+Want to hand over your cash and fast-track your way to big fish?
+If so, charter boats are the go.
+Whilst the charter boat fleet at Mooloolaba focus on reef and game fishing, there is a growing number of operators offering the option of estuary and hinterland fishing.

 More information

-Families can find all the extra tips and tricks you need for DIY Fishing in my daughters user friendly Kids Fishing book .
-Experienced anglers looking for serious fishing advice can find loads detail in my “Australian Fishing Basics” book.
+Families can find all the extra tips and tricks you need for DIY Fishing in my daughter's user friendly Kids Fishing book.
+Experienced anglers looking for serious fishing advice can find loads of detail in my “Australian Fishing Basics” book.
 Both are available at www.fishingaustralia.tv/shop

 Rules and regulations